codemonument/deno_rx_webstreams/Readme.md

 - timerSource() - implemented ✅
 - fileSource() - implemented ✅ (with simple Uint8Array Chunks)
-- emitableSource() - consideration: allows to manually emit chunks into the controller of this readable stream
+- emitableSource() - implemented ✅ - allows to manually emit chunks into the controller of this readable stream

 ## Transforms

-- bytesToString() - implemented ✅
+- bytesToString() - implemented ✅ - converts uint8Array chunk to string
-- stringToLines() - implemented ✅
+- stringToLines() - implemented ✅ - converts string chunks delimited by newline into one string line per chunk
 - map() - planned
 - reduce() - planned
 - multiplex() - in consideration => would multiplex different Readables by wrapping each chunk in an event which gets an id to uniquely identify the source readable in the resulting stream